Hussain-7/Hussain-7/README.md

 ### Glad to see you here! &nbsp;

-I'm a Computer Science student 🎓 from Nust 🏛.
+I'm a computer scientist 🎓 from Nust 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Joined Github **4** years ago.

 [![](https://gitwar.herokuapp.com/badge?username=iampavangandhi&label=Gitwar%20Profile%20Score&style=for-the-badge&color=0088cc)](https://gitwar.herokuapp.com/)